Diocese of Fort Wayne–South Bend: History

-Early history
+1700 to 1800

 The Indiana area was part of the French colony of New France during the 17th century and the first half of the 18th century.
 It was explored by French fur traders and missionaries under the Bishop of Quebec.
-It became British territory after the French Indian War ended in 1763; however, the British government refused to allow American colonists to enter the region.
+It became British territory after the French and Indian War ended in 1763; however, the British government refused to allow American colonists to enter the region.

-Several years after the American Revolution in 1789, Pope Pius VI erected the Diocese of Baltimore, covering the entire United States.
+Several years after the American Revolution ended in 1783, Pope Pius VI in 1789 erected the Diocese of Baltimore, covering the entire United States.
 John Francis served as vicar-general in the west from 1798 until his death in 1804.

+1800 to 1850

 In 1808, Pope Pius VII erected the Diocese of Bardstown, with jurisdiction over the Indiana Territory and other areas in the Midwest.
-In 1832, Stephen Badin established a mission at South Bend in what was now the State of Indiana.
+In 1832, the missionary Stephen Badin established a mission church at South Bend in what was now the State of Indiana.

-Diocese of Vincennes

 In 1834, Pope Gregory XVI erected the Diocese of Vincennes, encompassing all of Indiana and the eastern third of Illinois.
-The pope named Reverend Simon Bruté, president of Mount St. Mary's College in Emmitsburg, Maryland, as its first bishop.
+The pope named Simon Bruté, president of Mount St. Mary's College in Emmitsburg, Maryland, as its first bishop.

 In 1835, Bruté was at South Bend in the course of a 600-mile visitation of the diocese.
-A Reverend Ruff from Metz in France was assigned to St. Mary's Church in Fort Wayne.
-Ruff was fluent in English, French, and German.
-St. Patrick's Roman Catholic Church in Lagro was first constructed in 1838, as was St. Vincent de Paul in Logansport and St. Charles Borromeo in Peru.
-Bruté died in 1839.
+The first parish in Fort Wayne was St. Augustine's, erected in 1836.
+Its church was dedicated in 1939.
+It later became the Cathedral of the Immaculate Conception.

+The first St. Patrick's Church in Lagro was constructed in 1838 for Irish workers on the Wabash and Erie Canal.
+Also in 1838, the first St. Vincent de Paul Church, a log cabin in Logansport, was constructed to also serve canal workers.Bruté died in 1839.
+In 1840, Julian Benoit purchased land in Fort Wayne for the Cathedral of the Immaculate Conception.
+Benoit routinely covered over a dozen mission stations by canal boat or horseback.

-Bishop Célestin de la Hailandière, Bruté's coadjutor bishop and successor, offered land at South Bend to Reverend Edouard Sorin of the Congregation of Holy Cross to build a college.
+In 1842, Bishop Célestin de la Hailandière of Vincennes offered a parcel of land in South Bend to Edouard Sorin of the Congregation of Holy Cross to build a college.
 Sorin arrived in South Bend in November 1842, and began the school using Badin's old log chapel.
 This was the start of the University of Notre Dame.
-In 1840, Reverend Julian Benoit purchased land in Fort Wayne for the Cathedral of the Immaculate Conception.
-Benoit routinely covered over a dozen mission stations by canal boat or horseback.
+Sorin in 1853 built the St. Alexis Chapel on the college property.
+It later became part of St. Joseph Parish, the first in South Bend.